-Welch Medical Library serves the informational needs of the faculty, staff, and students of Johns Hopkins Medicine, Nursing and Public Health.
+Welch Medical Library serves the information needs of the faculty, staff, and students of Johns Hopkins Medicine, Nursing and Public Health.

 The Welch Service Center provides in-person circulation and document retrieval, reference and searching assistance, and reserves services.

-Informationists offer a variety of professional tailored services, including individual and group consultations, searching-from general reference and evidence-based precision, to full-scale systematic review participation; citation management; curriculum, classroom and online instruction; and collaborations on grants and research projects from beginning to end, as they evolve.
-Informationists are experts at navigating the publishing landscape to respond to complex requests related to research impact, scholarly output and dissemination.
+Informationists offer a variety of professional tailored services, including individual and group consultations; searching-from general reference and evidence-based precision to full-scale systematic review participation; citation management; curriculum, classroom, and online instruction; and collaborations on grants and research projects from beginning to end, as they evolve.
+Informationists are experts at navigating the publishing landscape to respond to complex requests related to research impact, scholarly output, and research dissemination.

 View Services for more information about how Welch serves you.

-The library collects current scholarly information that supports the research, clinical, administrative, and educational needs of the Johns Hopkins Medicine.
-Because the library’s emphasis is on providing materials at point of need, the collection is primarily in electronic format.
+The library collects current scholarly information that supports the research, clinical, administrative, and educational needs of the Johns Hopkins Medicine, Nursing and Public Health.
+Because the library’s emphasis is on providing materials at point of need, the collection is primarily in digital format.
 It covers health, the practice of medicine and related biomedical and allied health care disciplines, public health and related disciplines, nursing, research literature, methodological literature, reviews or state-of-the-art reports, and in-depth, authoritative analyses of areas influencing biomedicine and health care.
 The Welch online collection includes approximately 20,000 journals and 1,200 databases.

-Johns Hopkins Medicine scholars have access to both the print and online collections of the collective Johns Hopkins libraries including over 150,000 journals and just under a million e-books.
+Johns Hopkins Medicine, Nursing, and Public Health scholars have access to both the print and online collections of the collective Johns Hopkins libraries including over 150,000 journals and just under a million e-books.